-Given the scale of the site and its redevelopment potential, it is appropriate that in advance of any development proposal, a masterplan be prepared and agreed, taking into consideration the wider area, and planned phasing.
+Given the scale of the site and its redevelopment potential, it is appropriate that in advance of any development proposal, a masterplan shall be prepared taking into consideration the wider area, the SDRA principles and addressing planned phasing.
+This masterplan shall be submitted with the first and subsequent applications for significant redevelopment in the area.

 Redevelopment of the site should provide for east-west and north-south connections in the manner identified in the Guiding Principles Map and also link up any potential future transport hubs to the adjoining areas beyond the Heuston lands.
 Vehicular access to the site is to provide local access only, save for the connection to Conyngham Road indicated above.
+Wider pedestrian and cycle connections linking the Phoenix Park to the Royal Hospital of

-Wider pedestrian and cycle connections linking the Phoenix Park to the Royal Hospital of Kilmainham lands both via Military Road to Chesterfield Avenue and also in the western alignment shown in the Guiding Principles Map should be explored and accommodated as part of the masterplan response.
+Kilmainham lands both via Military Road to Chesterfield Avenue and also in the western alignment shown in the Guiding Principles Map should be explored and accommodated as part of the masterplan response.

-A greening and open space masterplan should also be provided identifying a network of public open spaces including civic squares and parks, throughout the Heuston lands, that are attractive, multifunctional, safe, welcoming and accessible to the wider public.
+A greening and open space masterplan shall also be provided identifying a network of public open spaces including civic squares and parks, throughout the Heuston lands, that are attractive, multifunctional, safe, welcoming and accessible to the wider public.